Jumpstart Your Career With A Contest Win That Counts

 How the People’s Pilot Works

-The PEOPLE’S PILOT COMPETITION is held yearly, opening for entries March 1 and staying open until November 1.
+The PEOPLE’S PILOT COMPETITION is held yearly, opening for entries June 1 and closing November 1.
 We do our best to announce the Winners, starting with Semi-Finalists, over a two week period in January and February of the following year.

 The contest is for scripted series intended for just about any media you can think of.
 Broadcast TV.
 Cable and satellite TV.
 Internet series on major sites from Netflix, Amazon, and Hulu through YouTube, Vimeo and other popular uploading channels and venues, to your own personal website.

-All three categories are open to all series genres:
+All categories are open to any imaginable sub-genres, including:

 - Science Fiction